Data Processing Agreement

 Each of our Sub-Processors will have an executed DPA to ensure compliance under the EU GDPR requirements.
 A minimum relevant set of data is shared with each Sub-Processor:

-Google Cloud Platform - used for storage and processing of user data
+- Google Cloud Platform - used for cloud infrastructure, storage and service delivery